Being a Waypoint: Offerings from Our Community Pause

 “The arc of the moral universe is long but it bends toward justice.” ~ MLK

-According to Cynthia Bourgeault, the capacity to midwife THIRD FORCE —or holy the reconciling—is 1 of the most powerful fruit of a spiritual practice, a contemplative practice.
+According to Cynthia Bourgeault, the capacity to midwife third force —or holy the reconciling—is 1 of the most powerful fruit of a spiritual practice, a contemplative practice.

 Without a contemplative practice, midwifing third force is virtually impossible.
 It can feel like a random pull on the slots.
 But with a spiritual practice, you gradually develop the heart as an organ of alignment with God.